Patient safety: System failures

-The Joint Commission's Annual Report on Quality and Safety 2007 found that inadequate communication between healthcare providers, or between providers and the patient and family members, was the root cause of over half the serious adverse events in accredited hospitals.
-Other leading causes included inadequate assessment of the patient's condition, and poor leadership or training.
+The Joint Commission's Annual Report on Quality and Safety 2007 found that inadequate communication between healthcare providers, between providers and the patient, and between providers and the patient's family members, was the root cause of over half the serious severe adverse events in accredited hospitals.
+Other leading causes included inadequate assessment of the patient's condition, poor leadership, and/or training.

 Common misconceptions about adverse events are: